denebeim/configvm/journal.md

 I've also installed sonarr, radarr, and prowlarr.
 These will be revisited when I get them automated.
 Plans are to put them all into the k8s cluster.

+These are very DB heavy, a local disk is important.

 docker run -d \
   --name sonarr \
   -p 8989:8989 \